Welcome to Codepancake!

 That doesn’t mean that I know everything.
 I’m still learning!
 I know the struggles and the insecurity you’ll have, but I also know the feeling of excitement when you get something working!
 And the best part..that you actually did it yourself!
 You can do this and I’d like to show you that it’s possible.

 I have a master degree in history and started programming when I was writing my master thesis.
 I haven’t stopped since then.
 Personally, I really wish that I knew at an earlier age about all the possibilities that programming/IT can give you.
 I really like to promote ‘Tech’ wherever I can.
-I’m currently a Dutch ambassador of Codeweek EU and an organiser of events focussing on getting more women into or interested in tech like PyLadies Amsterdam and Rails Girls Amsterdam.
-Besides that, I’m working at VHTO, the Dutch national expert organisation on girls/women and science/technology.
-At VHTO I’m involved in some great projects which aim to empower and encourage girls and young women to consider careers in the growing ICT sector.
-In my free time I’m coding in Ruby (on Rails) and I’m following university courses in Computer Science.
-I’m also in love with cats and running!
+I’ve been a Dutch ambassador of Codeweek EU and an organiser of events focussing on getting more women into or interested in tech like PyLadies Amsterdam and Rails Girls Amsterdam.
+Besides that, I worked at VHTO, the Dutch national expert organisation on girls/women and science/technology.
+At VHTO I was involved in some great projects which aim to empower and encourage girls and young women to consider careers in the growing ICT sector.
+I’m currently working as Community Manager for GitHub.
+Focusing on underrepresented communities in tech & working on sponsorships & partnerships in Europe and Africa.
+In my free time, I’m trying to refresh my knowledge of Ruby (on Rails) and I just started a brand new course learning Italian :-) To relax I like to read poetry, go running and watch Netflix with the bf!
 On this website I’ll share my experience in learning how to code and give your information and tips on everything related to programming.

 I have to admit.
 When I first started programming, I didn’t have a specific goal in mind.
 I was finishing my master thesis in history and was curious about coding.
 But most important: I really wanted to learn and I wanted to make things.
 At that time, my then-boyfriend was a developer, and I thought it was nice to have a better understanding of what he was doing.
 Later on, when I learned about the joy of coding, I wanted to build small games.
 And I did.
 After that, I fell in love with Ruby on Rails, I got the opportunity to work on some amazing projects and I’m currently working on building my own web application from scratch.